-The Walsingham Way is a community and ecumenical partnership enabled by Norwich Cathedral.
-The heart of the project is a green lane and footpath route re-establishing a safe walking route from Norwich to Walsingham.
-The route was waymarked in the spring of 2021.
+The Walsingham Way is a community and ecumenical partnership enabled by Norwich Cathedral, part of their contribution to the European Green Pilgrimage Network.
+The heart of the project is a safe to walk pilgrim path – on green lanes and footpaths – from Norwich to Walsingham.
+A route we were able to waymark in the spring of 2021.

-Pilgrims may extend their journey by 38 miles if they set out from Great Yarmouth on the Wherryman’s Way.
-Alternatively, this Great Yarmouth to Norwich path can be walked as a pilgrim route in its own right – tracing Christianity’s development from 7th Century mission stations, on the coast, to the modern cathedral city Mother Julian called home.
+Pilgrims can extend their Walsingham Way experience by a further 38 miles, if they set out from Great Yarmouth on the Wherryman’s Way.
+Alternatively, the Great Yarmouth to Norwich leg can be walked as a pilgrim route in its own right – tracing Christianity’s journey from 7th Century mission stations by the seaside, to the modern cathedral city Mother Julian called home.

 We hope to add more routes to our collection; including a King’s Lynn to Walsingham leg to create a continuous route across the heart of Norfolk.